Getting Started

 prompt:

-'Inspect package.json and tell me whether this project has a test script.',
+'Use `cat package.json` and tell me whether this project has a test script.',

 assertions: [